shresthacodes/shresthacodes/README.md

 - Demon Slayer is my current favorite anime.
 - As a kid, I wanted to be an acheologist.
 - Python was my first programming language.
-- I love playing the paino.
+- I love playing the piano.

 ## 📫 Contact